bchare/ncaabball/README.md

 **Q: Is the NET a good way to measure that a team deserves to be in the NCAA Tournament?**

 The NET is 80% a strength metric and 20% a resume metric.
-Imagine a team that loses by 1 at Duke, loses by 1 at Houston, and loses by 1 at Kentucky.
-A strength metric would say "They're good because a team that is 1 possession away from beating tough teams on the road should be favored to beat anyone at a neutral site."
+Imagine a team that loses by 1 at Duke, loses by 1 at Houston, and loses by 1 at Kansas.
+A strength metric would say "They're good because most teams would lose by more."
 A resume metric would say "They're bad because they went 0-3."
 Both are right, but a strength metric is best for predicting who wins the next game and a resume metric is best for judging results.
 I kind of hate how the NET combines these methods, but since it's 80% a strength metric, I can see the logic where the selection committee doesn't care if you **are** a top-30 NET team but they are impressed if you **beat** a top-30 NET team.
 (But in my opinion, all top-35 NET teams that didn't make the tournament were robbed.)

 **Q: How accurate are these calculations?**

 For the 2025-26 season:

 * For the first NET release ([see image created November 30](NETprojection.png)): 47 of 365 teams had exactly the right rank, 174/365 were within 2 spots, and 271/365 were within 5 spots.
-* After stat corrections: 39 of 365 teams had exactly the right rank, 176/365 were within 2 spots, and 281/365 were within 5 spots.
+* For Selection Sunday: 157 of 365 teams had exactly the right rank, 329/365 were within 2 spots, and 361/365 were within 5 spots.

 For the 2024-25 season (old formula):

 * For the first NET release (games through December 1): 47 of 364 teams had exactly the right rank, 199/364 were within 2 spots, and 313/364 were within 5 spots.
 * For Selection Sunday: 142 of 364 teams had exactly the right rank, 337/364 were within 2 spots, and 363/364 were within 5 spots.
-(Sorry to Army.
-I predicted #301, actual was #307.)

 ### NET Scatter Plots